-You must clean a brush to make it last longer.
-After applying polyurethane, its residue will stick on the paintbrush and if you don’t clean it fast enough, the residue will dry and harden over it.
-The solidification process of the polyurethane can cause the bristles on the brush to dry out.
+Cleaning a polyurethane brush will make it last longer as it will remove the sticky residue on the paintbrush.
+If you don’t clean it, the residue will dry and harden and this can cause the bristles of the brush to dry out.

-If you don’t clean a paintbrush after using it to apply tinted polyurethane, you risk the sealant color dissolving and affecting the color of your next paint job.
+If you don’t clean a paintbrush after using it to apply tinted polyurethane, the sealer color will dissolve and affect the color of your next paint job.

 2. To Save Polyurethane

-Sometimes, the paintbrush takes more sealant than is needed from the paint can.
-After painting, you might still have leftover sealant on it that you can squeeze back into the can while cleaning it.
-This helps to prevent wastage.
+A paintbrush will take more sealer than needed from the can.
+After painting you can squeeze back the polyurethane into the can and reuse it to prevent wastage.

 3. For Easy Paint Application Next Time

-To clean a water-based polyurethane brush, use soapy water.
-To remove oil-based polyurethane use mineral spirits.
+To clean polyurethane brushes you can use solvents or paint thinners.
+To clean a water-based polyurethane brush use soapy water.
+To clean an oil-based polyurethane brush, use mineral spirits.

-However, don’t soak it in mineral spirits for too long as it can damage it.
+Don’t soak the brush in mineral spirits for too long as it can damage it.

-Paint thinners are produced from a combination of several chemicals, including acetone, xylene, mineral spirits, and turpentine.
-These chemicals are strong enough to cause corrosion.
+Paint thinners are made of a combination of different chemicals, including acetone, xylene, mineral spirits, and turpentine.

-Paintbrushes should always be rinsed in clean water after using paint thinner to clean them.
+Always rinse the brush with water after using paint thinner to clean it.

 - Turpentine (for oil-based)